remichan97/task-cli/README.md

 - [x] On marking task, display the affected task with updated change
 - [x] Clear the terminal each time `list` is called
 - [x] An optional option in the `list` command to show unfinished(undone) tasks
-- [ ] Have a friendlier Error Message (currently using the default .NET Core Exception message on some area).
+- [ ] Have a friendlier Error Message (currently using the default Exception message on some area).
 - [ ] Make a release package without having to go through the hassle of preparing development environment

 # NuGet Package used in the project